 Internal audit is an evaluation of the operation for effective governance, risk management and processes control.
 It is a proactive approach adopted to identify and mitigate emerging risk and not just assessing whether controls are in place.
 These auditors usually are certified internal auditors or chartered accountants who perform periodic reviews to identify the gaps in business operations.

-External audit is a statutory requirement for an independent examination of the financial statements by an external auditor appointed by the board or business owners.
-Companies’ internal teams may prepare the financial statements, but only a certified external auditor can vet its compliance with the provisions of IFRS and other applicable laws.
+The external audit is a statutory requirement for an independent examination of the financial statements by an external auditor appointed by the board or business owners.
+Companies’ internal teams may prepare the financial statements, but only a certified external auditor can evaluate its compliance with the provisions of IFRS and other applicable laws.

 Globally and more so in the UAE, due to increasing awareness of the importance of good corporate governance and effective risk management, the demand for quality audit services has grown exponentially.
 Organisations are strategically outsourcing certain components or the complete internal audit function to qualified auditors.
 They can provide an unbiased opinion, which mitigates the risk of any internal fraud.
 Organisations also benefit from the services of external auditors by way of improved operational efficiency.